 - Luggage and equipment transfers.

 - The services of a battlefield guide throughout your visit.

 Sample Tour Itinerary

-Early morning crossing from Dover and then on to Albert for a walk to examine the fighting in the section of front line from Lochnagar to Fricourt and Mametz where the British had some success on July 1st.
-Later we walk to the Bois Francais (familiar to Siegfried Sassoon)and then on to Devonshire Cemetery, Mametz Wood and Flat Iron Copse, finishing our walk at the stunning South African Memorial in Delville Wood.
+Our afternoon walk will examine the fighting in the section of front line from Lochnagar to Fricourt where the British had some success on July 1st.
+Later we walk to the Bois Francais (familiar to Siegfried Sassoon) and then on to Devonshire Cemetery and the German cemetery at Fricourt.

-Walking along country lanes and tracks to the northern sector of the Somme battlefield.
-Today’s walk starts in the village of Authuille and follows the British front line to the stunning memorial to the missing at Thiepval.
-From here we explore the German strongpoint at the Schwaben Redoubt and visit the Ulster Tower, before tracing the British front line at Thiepval Wood.
+Our walk today takes us along country lanes and tracks to the northern sector of the Somme battlefield.
+Today’s walk starts at the Thiepval Memorial and follows the British front line to Authuille.
+From here we explore the German strongpoints at the Leipzig and Schwaben Redoubts.

-Starting at the Ocean Villas Tea Rooms today’s walk tells the story of the Pals battalions and their fate on July 1st 1916.
-In the morning we make our way from Auchonvillers to Sheffield Park.
-In the afternoon we cross the Redan Ridge to Beaumont Hamel and the Hawthorn Crater back to Auchonvillers for a well-earned cup of tea.
-Later on we visit the remains of both British and German trenches at Newfoundland Park.
+Starting and finishing at the Ocean Villas Tea Rooms, today’s walk tells the story of the Pals battalions and their fate on July 1st 1916.
+In the morning we make our way from Auchonvillers to Sheffield Park via former communication trenches visiting Hawthorn Crater, White City and the sunken lane en route.
+After lunch at the Ocean Villas Tea Rooms, we visit the remains of both British and German trenches at Newfoundland Park.

 If you wish us to book accommodation, a wide range is available.
 The area has numerous 3 and 4-star hotels.
 Many clients opt to book on a bed and breakfast basis.
 There are plenty of restaurants in Albert, catering for most tastes.
 We will be on hand to advise you of the best places to eat in any case.